Books for Children Conceived through Sperm Donation

 My Little Dish by Sari Dennis – For every parent who has experienced that emotional roller coaster called infertility, this book has been written to provide you with a point at which you may begin to discuss your child’s conception.

 The Extra Button by Jules Blundell – Benny and Rose wanted more than anything to have their own family.
-In this gorgeous picture book Jules uses a story about a gingerbread couple as a metaphor to explain the difficult concept of donor conception to young children.
+A cute, illustrated story where a gingerbread couple’s desire to have a baby to help explain the difficult concept of donor conception to young children at an age appropriate level.

 It Takes Love (and some other stuff) to Make a baby by L. L. Bird – The book introduces children to several concepts and vocabulary words such as “ovaries,” “uterus,” “pregnant,” “sperm,” “egg,” “testicles,” “sperm donor,” and “sperm bank” and explains what each term means when it comes up in the context of the description of how babies are made in two-mom families.

-Megan and Mommy by Elizabeth Reed – A story of being a single mother.
-A mother choose to go to a clinic and use a sperm donor for her to have a child.
+Megan and Mommy by Elizabeth Reed – The story of being a single mother who chose to go to a clinic and use a sperm donor for her to have a child.
+The story shows how the mother honestly and lovingly explains to her child how she was conceived and shows how she enforces the message of love and family.

 Mom, Mama and Me.. and How I came to be! by Tina Rella (ages 3-5 years old) – This book takes a family-building approach and employs the “families are made differently” and a little bit of “the helper” script.
 Full -color illustrations depict a multi-racial lesbian couple.